Kansas Open Records Act (KORA)

 For Additional Info:

-A complete copy of the KORA may be found at: http://www.kslegislature.org, then click Statutes.
+A complete copy of the KORA may be found by visiting: http://www.kslegislature.org, then select “Statutes”.
 The KORA begins at K.S.A.
 45-215.

 The Kansas Attorney General’s Office maintains an outline regarding KORA, as well as frequently asked questions on the Act, on its website, at www.ksag.org.